Who is controversial Milwaukee County Sheriff David Clarke?

 (CNN)Unapologetic and blunt, Milwaukee County Sheriff David Clarke has won legions of supporters on the right with his frequent commentary that slams Black Lives Matter and other liberal groups.

-As violence roiled Milwaukee in August, Clarke took to Twitter chiding the left and black activists, whom he derides as "Black Lies Matter."
+As violence roiled Milwaukee in August, Clarke took to Twitter chiding the left and black activists, whom he derided as "Black Lies Matter."

 Now the controversial lawman is back in the news, telling WISN radio he has accepted a position in the Trump administration as an assistant secretary in the Department of Homeland Security.